 For example, let's take a hypothetical situation.
 Amy is Canadian.
 She's 25 years old.
 She's tall thin and attractive and she has a degree in Biology.
 Jed is 35 years old.
 He's not especially attractive and he has a CELTA certificate and a year of teaching experience.

 Jed's more qualified (from our standpoint), but who will get the job?
 Of course it depends on the school and situation, but unfortunately in many cases Amy will get the job.
 Many employers just care about how things appear.
 And it's not just them it's the culture.
+And western culture is not that different.

-4. They do not replace degrees
+4. TEFL certificates do not replace degrees

 Well, one might help you to get a job in China - if you don't have a degree, but they are not going to replace a degree and help you to find a job legally teaching in Taiwan, Korea or Japan.